 Student athletic eligibility is determined by the Ohio High School Athletic Association (OHSAA).
 Information regarding eligibility is located in Bylaw 4 - Student Eligibility, Section 7 - Transfers.
-A copy of the OHSAA Bylaws can be obtained through the athletic office by contacting OHSAA at 614-267-2502 or on-line at www.ohsaa.org.
+A copy of the OHSAA Bylaws

 In addition to OHSAA's eligibility bylaws, the following shall also apply to intradistrict transfer requests: